Vikms95/react-cv-application/react-cv-application/planning/notes.md

 -To swap views, conditional rendering on the App component?
 -State is already updated on each change, so button just has to get the state and render an HTML ?
 -Education and Work in one component with different props?
+-Reassign props to another variable name without changing its value to make components in the jsx cleaner?